 Nominal Carrier Frequency Hz

 Had you been in the position to listen into the circuit, perhaps because it was carried on a radio link in the direction of B to A then you would have heard the speech in the direction of A to B (half the conversation) with a high pitched warbling tone in the background carrying the telegraph message.

-As it isn't possible to send the 25Hz or -50volt DC. switchboard calling signal over the circuit this was converted into a tone of 500Hz modulated by 20Hz known as five hundred-twenty signalling.
+As it isn't possible to send the switchboard calling signal of 25Hz or 50 volt DC, over the circuit this was converted into a tone of 500Hz modulated by 20Hz known as five hundred-twenty signalling.
 Normal speech signals would not accidentally replicate this signal.

 The sound of S+DX

 Speech as it would be heard by listening on the wires from the telephone system at location 'A'.

 Speech filtered by the Band-Cut filter.
 This is how it would be received at location 'B'.

 Listening at the pink 'Listen Here' point on a radio scanner or landline between bunkers.
 In this part of the demonstration the modulated 1680Hz telegraph signal and the speech can both be heard.